Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: The two-dimensional multilayer quasi-geostrophic model

 \subsection{Deterministic case}

-To recap the previous section, the two-layer deterministic QG equations for the potential vorticity (PV) $q$ in a domain $\Omega$ are given by the PV material conservation law augmented with forcing and dissipation~\citep{Pedlosky1987,Vallis2006}:
+The two-layer deterministic QG equations for the potential vorticity (PV) anomaly $q$ in a domain $\Omega$ are given by the PV material conservation law augmented with forcing and dissipation~\cite{Pedlosky1987,Vallis2006}:

-where $\psi$ is the stream function, $J(f,g)=f_xg_y-f_yg_x$ is the Jacobian, the planetary vorticity gradient is given by parameter $\beta$, $\mu$ is the bottom friction parameter, and $\nu$ is the lateral eddy viscosity.
+where $\psi$ is the stream function, $J(f,g)=f_xg_y-f_yg_x$ is the Jacobian, the planetary vorticity gradient is given by parameter $\beta$, $\mu$ is the bottom friction parameter, and $\nu$ is the eddy viscosity.
 The computational domain $\Omega=[0,L_x]\times[0,L_y]\times[0,H]$ is a horizontally periodic flat-bottom channel of depth $H=H_1+H_2$ given by two stacked isopycnal fluid layers of depth $H_1$ and $H_2$, respectively (Figure~\ref{fig:gem_setup}).
-A mollified version of the existence and uniqueness theorem for the QG model can be found in~\citep{Farhat_et_al2012}.

-Forcing in system~\eqref{eq:pv} is introduced through a vertically sheared, baroclinically unstable background flow (e.g.,~\citep{BerloffKamenkovich2013})
+Forcing in system~\eqref{eq:pv} is introduced through a vertically sheared, baroclinically unstable background flow (e.g.,~\cite{BerloffKamenkovich2013})

 where the parameters $U_i$ are background-flow zonal velocities.